sofa-framework/doc/components/mechanicalload/planeforcefield.md

 	<tr>
 		<td>localRange</td>
 		<td>
 optional range of local DOF indices.
-Any computation involving indices outside of this range are discarded (useful for parallelization using mesh partitionning)
+Any computation involving indices outside of this range are discarded (useful for parallelization using mesh partitioning)
 		</td>
 		<td>-1 -1</td>
 	</tr>